Last month I put up a short blog and infographic about how to perfect your funding application.

 7. Don’t give up!
 Ask questions, get feedback, try again.

 Great advice.
 We will always offer feedback, and unless your application is fundamentally ineligible, there is usually a chance to improve your application and try again.
+And you’re welcome to get in touch for a chat if you feel stuck with your application.

 A few other great tips: